airbytehq/airbyte/docs/faq/differences-with.../singer-vs-airbyte.md

 * **Supports 96 connectors after 4 years.**
 * **Increasingly outdated connectors:** Talend \(acquirer of StitchData\) seems to have stopped investing in maintaining Singer’s community and connectors.
 As most connectors see schema changes several times a year, more and more Singer’s taps and targets are not actively maintained and are becoming outdated.
 * **Absence of standardization:** each connector is its own open-source project.
 So you never know the quality of a tap or target until you have actually used it.
 There is no guarantee whatsoever about what you’ll get.
-* **Singer’s connectors are standalone binaries:** you still need to build everything around to make them work.
+* **Singer’s connectors are standalone binaries:** you still need to build everything around to make them work (e.g. UI, configuration validation, state management, normalization, schema migration, monitoring, etc).
 * **No full commitment to open sourcing all connectors,** as some connectors are only offered by StitchData under a paid plan.  ****

 ### **Airbyte:**